-The Human Fossil Record: Out of Africa (The First Time)
+The Human Fossil Record, Part 9: Out of Africa (The First Time)

 Note: Today, James Kidder continues to tell the story of the evolution of creatures on our own small branch of the primate family tree, the hominins.
 Kidder’s previous post in the series looked at fossil evidence suggesting that the appearance of Homo ergaster in East Africa about 1.8 million years ago was a significant step towards hominins with fully modern proportions and stature.
 But more importantly, that more modern body (including a larger brain) seems to have come at the same time as new kinds, uses and sources of stone tools.
 This combination of evidence leads some researchers to surmise that these hominins were exhibiting anticipatory cognition: the ability to plan ahead for future goals, including travel over great distances to find food and other raw materials.
 This capability may have set the stage for additional cultural development, but also begs the question, “When did our ancestors first start exploring beyond the African continent?”
 This post discusses archaeological discoveries from the last 30 years that allow anthropologists to answer that question with more precision than ever before, and to fill in details of the story of how hominins developed in and outside of Africa.